 Students must submit their applications by 11:59 pm CST on July 1, 2019.
 They will be notified of their acceptance by July 15, 2019.

 Will I receive a resume book or contact information for attendees?

 Yes!
-Before the workshop, you’ll receive a resume book, followed by a complete attendee list after the event.
+Before the workshop, you’ll receive a resume book, followed by a complete attendee list after the conference.

 Will I be able to schedule interviews with students in advance?

-We will provide a block of time in which corporate partners may interview juniors and seniors during the workshop.
-As a partner, you’ll have student resumes in advance and ample opportunity at networking and engagement events at the workshop to schedule interviews for the interview block.
+There will be a block of time for corporate partners to interview juniors and seniors during the conference workshop.
+As a partner, you’ll have student resumes in advance and ample opportunity at networking and engagement events at the conference to schedule interviews for the interview block.

-What partnership opportunities are available for Competitive Advantage?
+What channels are available for exposure for my company through Competitive Advantage?

 Janice Wells-White, The Consortium’s vice president for program administration, is the administrator of Competitive Advantage.
-You can reach her at 636-681-5451 or email@example.com.
+You can reach her at email@example.com or 636-681-5451.